ChristopherJack/ChristopherJack/README.md

 ### Hey there 👋
 - 🔭 I’m currently working on the Google Cybersecurity Professional Certificate.
-- 🌱 I’m currently studying for the CompTIA Network+ certification.
+- 🌱 I’m currently studying for the CompTIA Security+ certification.

 #
 ### Skills